AY2324S1-CS2103T-T09-1/tp/docs/UserGuide.md

  e.g. `delete_task td/Book Venue ev/NUS Career Fair 2023` and `delete_task td/book venue ev/nus Career FAIR 2023`
  will perform the same operation.
 * Errors will be raised if the specified event does not exist or the event does not have the specified task.
- If such situation happens, you may double-check the task description and the event name and reenter valid inputs.
+ If such a situation happens, you should double-check the task description and the event name and re-enter valid inputs.

 Examples:
 * `delete_task td/Book Venue ev/NUS Career Fair 2023` deletes task `Book Venue` from the task list of the event `NUS Career Fair 2023`.